A GPM-based algorithm for solving regularized Wasserstein barycenter problems in some spaces of probability measures: Introduction

 \subsection{Main results of the paper}

-As already mentioned, in this paper we study the penalization problem \eqref{eq: penalization} for Gaussian measures and $\varphi$-exponential measures, where the entropy functional is the (negative) Boltzmann entropy functional and the Tsallis entropy functional respectively.
-Main results of the present paper are explicit characterizations of the minimizer of \eqref{eq: penalization} and properties of the objective functions that can be summarized as follows. \begin{theorem} Suppose $\mu_i$ are either Gaussian measures or $q$-Gaussian measures or $\varphi$-exponential measures (in this case, $\gamma=0$) with mean zero.
-Then the minimization problem \eqref{eq: penalization} has a unique minimizer whose variance solves the nonlinear matrix equation \eqref{eq: optimal equation Gaussian} or \eqref{eq: optimal equation q-Gaussian} or \eqref{eq: optimal equation varphi} respectively.
-Furthermore, the objective function is strictly convex. \end{theorem} \begin{theorem} The gradient function of the objective function is Lipschitz continuous. \end{theorem} Theorem \ref{thm: main theorem 1} summarizes Theorem \ref{thm: Gaussian} (for Gaussian measures), Theorem \ref{thm: q-Gaussian} (for $q$-Gaussian measures) and Theorem \ref{thm: varphi} (for general $\varphi$-exponential measures).
-Theorem \ref{thm: main theorem 2} summarizes Theorem \ref{thm: Lipschitz continuity} (for Gaussian measures) and Theorem \ref{thm: Lipschitz continuity q-Gaussians} (for $q$-Gaussian measures).
+As already mentioned, in this paper we study the regularization problem \eqref{eq: penalization} for Gaussian measures and $q$-Gaussian measures, where the entropy functional is the (negative) Boltzmann entropy functional and the Tsallis entropy functional respectively, as well as the non-regularization problem for $\varphi$-exponential distributions.
+Main results of the present paper are explicit characterizations of the minimizer of \eqref{eq: penalization} and properties of the objective functions that can be summarized as follows. \begin{theorem}\ \begin{enumerate} \item Suppose that for each $i=1,\ldots, n$, $\mu_i$ is a $q$-Gaussian measure (Gaussian measure when $q=1$) with mean zero and covariance matrix $A_i\in \mathbb{S}(d,\R)_+$.
+Then the regularized barycenter problem \eqref{eq: penalization} has a unique minimizer, which is also a $q$-Gaussian measure with mean zero and covariance matrix $X$ satisfying

+where $m(q,d)$ is a constant depending on $q$ and $d$ (see Theorem \ref{thm: q-Gaussian} for its explicit formula, in particular $m=1$ when $q=1$). \item Suppose that for each $i=1,\ldots, n$, $\{\mu_i\}$ is a $\varphi$-exponential measure with mean zero and covariance matrix $A_i$.
+Then the unregularized barycenter problem (i.e. $\gamma=0$ in \eqref{eq: penalization}) has a unique minimizer, which is also a $\varphi$-exponential measure with mean zero and covariance matrix $X$ satisfying